 The monitoring of the Group's level of borrowing is performed primarily using a Loan to GAV ratio.
-The Loan to GAV ratio is an alternative performance measure and its calculation is shown on page 83.
-The Group Loan to GAV ratio at the year-end was 37.7% (2023: 36.8%).
+The Loan to GAV ratio is an alternative performance measure and its calculation is shown below.
+The Group Loan to GAV ratio at the year-end was 37.7% (2023: 36.8%)